 - L-6.3 Act to combat maltreatment of seniors and other persons of full age in vulnerable situations

-- Anti-Mistreatment Policy: A policy to Counter the Mistreatment of Older Adults and all Other Adults in Situations of Vulnerability
+- Anti-Mistreatment Policy: A policy to Counter the Mistreatment of Adults in Situations of Vulnerability (only available in French)

 - Some definitions